Quadriffis/immortal-millionaire/4 - develop flexibility.md

 # Develop flexibility

-Proposed infographics:

-- Have two comic windows, the first filled with a person 'shopping' for stretching routines and the second where they are in a gym working out (clock in the corner showing 1 hour)
-- Have a crossed out calendar that shows inprovement somehow
-- Show a window similar to the first workout one where the clock shows 30 minutes
+Imagine the feeling of taking off a tight and constraining piece of clothing, and the freedom that comes with it.
+For many people their body is like a contrant constraining factor, and because they have never known anything else they think it's normal.
+Developing flexibility feels like taking off a suit that has had you contrained for years.
+The freedom of being able to move your body is a type of freedom most people have never known.

+**Principles for flexibility**

-1. Choose stretching routines
+1. Choose stretching routines that target many and big muscles
-	- Treat them as normal length workouts
+1. Treat stretching as normal length workouts
-	- 3x per week 1 hour is optimal
-2. Stick with them for at least 6-12 months
+1. Stick with intense stretch workouts for at least 6-12 months
-3. Decrease intensity as you reach your desired flexibility (or don't and keep developing)
+1. Decrease intensity as you reach your desired flexibility (or don't and keep developing)

 ## Tools

+**General advice**

+- Stretching should be uncomfortable, but not painful
+- Connective tissue grows and heals slowly, give it time
+- Injuries of connective tissue take a long time to heal, don't overdo intensity
+- Stretching isn't about relaxing, actively engage your muscles
+- Any stretching beats no stretching, make it a daily routine

+**Training programs**

-The best flexibility training schedule I've experienced is Gymnastics Strength Training (GST)[^I used https://www.gymnasticbodies.com.
+The best flexibility training program I've experienced is Gymnastics Strength Training (GST)[^I used https://www.gymnasticbodies.com.
 Specifically their fundamentals 1].

+**My favorite stretches**

+I do these stretches every day.
+They keep my main points of flexibility in shape but must be supplemented with more whole-body stretch workouts.

+- Pancake (leaning forward)
+- Pancake (body flat on leg)
+- Straddle side stretch
+- Achilles stretch (leaning on one foot)
+- Glute stretch
+- Elevated bridge
+- Knees by ears (rolled on your back)

 ## Why and how this works